Our Teachers & Staff

-I am originally from St. Paul, Nebraska, and I graduated from St. Paul High School.
-After high school, I attended the University of Nebraska-Lincoln where I earned my bachelor's degree in history and political science.
-In 2017, I earned a master's degree in history from the University of Nebraska-Kearney.
+I am originally from St. Paul, Nebraska, and I graduated from St. Paul High School in 2002.
+After high school, I attended the University of Nebraska-Lincoln where I earned my bachelor's degree in history and political science in 2007.
+Additionally, I earned a master's degree in history from the University of Nebraska-Kearney in 2017.
 During college, I joined a Marine Corps commissioning program, and upon graduating I entered active service in the Marines.
 During my seven years in the Marine Corps, I was fortunate to have the experience of leading some of America's finest young men during combat operations in Iraq and Afghanistan.
-This is my seventh year at Platteview Central.
-I currently teach eighth grade U.S. history.
-I also teach U.S. government and military history for Platteview High School.
-I married my beautiful wife Lynn 13 years ago, and we have four amazing children: Reagan, McKinley, Lincoln, and Monroe.
+I began teaching at Platteview Central in 2014.
+I currently teach 8th grade U.S. history, and I am also the head varsity cross country coach and junior high wrestling coach.
+I am married to my beautiful wife Lynn, and we have four amazing children: Reagan, McKinley, Lincoln, and Monroe.
 During my free time, I enjoy spending time with my family, reading, and any outdoor activity or athletic event.

 About Bridget Stork